competor/PuzzleScript/README.md

 # PuzzleScript-MML

-play music in puzzleScript. you can use as BGM or melodious SFX.
+Play music in PuzzleScript. you can use them as BGM or SFX.

 MML https://en.wikipedia.org/wiki/Music_Macro_Language